GoogleChrome/web.dev/src/site/content/en/learn/css/transitions/index.md

 ## Transition properties

 To use transitions in CSS, you can use the various transition properties or the `transition` shorthand property.

 ### transition-property
+{% BrowserCompat 'css.properties.transition-property' %}

 The [`transition-property`](https://developer.mozilla.org/docs/Web/CSS/transition-property) property specifies which style(s) to transition.